pablisch/shop-manager-challenge/README.md

-This is version of the project with an many to many table relationship.
+> This is version of the project with an many-to-many table relationship.
-The original version was one to many as I had not properly explored many to many relationships.
+> The original version was one-to-many as I had not properly explored many to many relationships.

-This is my first use of many to many tables and has not been fully integrated into the program.
+> This is my first use of many to many tables and has not been fully integrated into the program
+> in a way that I would like.

+> What remains is to update the new order process so that it is possible to order more than one
+> item on a single order.
+> NOTE: the mechnaisms are there to have mulitple items on one order (order #2 already has) but
+> it is not yet possible to do this in app.rb.
+It is a fairly simple addition.
-What remains is to update the shared table so that new orders update with items ordered To be explored at a later date when I more time.
+> To be explored at a later date when I more time.

+> The program contains excess methods in the OrderRepository and ItemRepository classes.
+> These were implemented at the start of the project as part of my consilidation of the
+> week's learning.
+I considered deleting them but they will be useful for reference and
+> for improving this project, e.g. updating and deleting.

+> I note that the brief does not require more than basic functionality and a one-to-many
+> relationship.
+Any further coding was where it seemed helpful to my learning.

 Shop Manager Project
 =================